-The National Advisory Council on Indian Education (NACIE or "the Council") advises the Secretary of Education concerning the funding and administration of any program with respect to which the Secretary has jurisdiction and that includes Indian children or adults as participants or any program that may benefit Indian children or adults.
-NACIE submits this Annual Report 2012-2013 to Congress as required by federal law.
+The National Advisory Council on Indian Education (NACIE or Council) advises the Secretary of Education concerning the administration and funding of any program with respect to which the Secretary has jurisdiction and includes Indian children or adults as participants or any program that may benefit Indian children or adults.

-In 2012-2013 NACIE held one meeting in Washington, D.C.
-(February 6-7, 2013) and one meeting by teleconference (June 17, 2013).
-As a result of discussions and information presented to NACIE during the 2012-2013 reporting year (July 1, 2012-June 30, 2013), NACIE makes the following recommendations to Congress.
-The recommendations herein are based on NACIE's belief that, if implemented, they will help to achieve culturally responsive student success and meet the provisions of the Elementary and Secondary Education Act of 1965 (ESEA) and related legislation and policies.
-These recommendations follow on and in many cases are identical to recommendations NACIE made to the Secretary of Education in a letter dated April 9, 2013.
+In 2014-2015 NCIAE had one meeting in Washington, D.C.
+(June 1-2, 2015).
+In addition, NACIE held one Listening Session in Anchorage, Alaska on October 16 & 17, 2014.
+As a result of discussions and information presented to NACIE during the 2014-2015 reporting year (July 1, 2014 to June 30, 2015) NACIE submits this report with recommendations and rationale to Congress.
+The recommendations herein are based on NACIE's foundation that, if implemented, they will help to achieve culturally responsive student success and meet the provisions of the Elementary and Secondary Education Act of 1965 (ESEA) and related legislation and policies.